AJ-Zafar/CommunityPowerPlatformProjectChallenge/README.md

        - The ability to pause and resume the game.
      - Admin functionality to:
        - Upload and manage quiz questions and answers in a table.
-       - Organize questions by difficulty levels or categories.
+       - Organize questions by categories.
    - **Bonus Features**:
      - Add power-ups like:
-       - "Double Points" for the next question.
-       - "Skip Question" with no penalty.
      - Implement dynamic question difficulty where harder questions yield more points.
      - Include fun animations or sound effects for correct/incorrect answers.